Incarnation-p-lee/libds/README.md

 ### Design

     This project export sorts of API of data structure with libds.so or libds.a.
-Some convention should notify for operation of exported APIs.
-    1. remove operation never free the memory allocated of one element, just strip out of data structure.
-    2. remove and destroy operation will free the memory.
-    3. contains operation operates on pointers of element exist in data structure or not.
-    4. find operation operates on sorted data structure who has priority of node/element of data structure.
-    5. distinguish node and data structure itself only if necessary.
-    6. No head node for all linked list linked data structure.
-    7. To be continue...

 ### list

     The following data structure implemented in this project.
-    1. linked_list
+    1. linked list
         a. single linked list
         b. doubly linked list
         c. skip linked list.